 All of these groups of keyword hashtags are stored in a page on Evernote.
 This makes it easy and efficient when I’m on the go to post a new Instagram image, optimized for the most relevant keywords.

 I can easily open my Evernote and copy my standard brand, product and location specific hashtags to post with each photo.
 Some Instagram scheduling tools also let you save caption templates that you can use to store your hashtag groups.

 Doing the work upfront of researching, organizing and saving the most applicable and popular hashtags will save you a ton of time down the road, increase your engagement and help garner new followers.

 Protip #2: If you’ve been posting to Instagram for a while and feel like you’ve missed out on all these opportunities to build your audience by using keyword hashtags, fret not.
 You can still go back and post a comment with your new hashtag keyword lists and watch the likes and followers roll in.

 Hashtagging on Instagram posts are a given, but you should also be using hashtags in your Stories for the chance to be seen by users who follow that specific hashtag.

-You can use Hashtag Stickers (which can be found in the Stickers menu when creating a Story) or just hashtag directly in your captions for a chance to be featured in a Hashtag Story.
+You can use hashtag stickers (which can be found in the Instagram Stickers menu when creating a Story) or just hashtag directly in your captions for a chance to be featured in a hashtag story.

-Now that users can follow hashtags, your Stories have a chance to be seen by both people who are following that hashtag and anyone who’s just checking it out.
+Now that users can follow hashtags, your stories on Instagram have a chance to be seen by both people who are following that hashtag and anyone who’s just checking it out.